cert-manager/website/content/careers/fullstack-engineer.md

 * To wrap things up, a conversation with our CEO/CTO

 We are a group of open-minded people who care about the service we provide to our customers, the impact we have on the open source community and how we work better together.
 We have a diverse team who thrives on interesting projects, resolving real life complex issues and giving back to the community.
 If you're as interested in learning and developing as we are then please do <a href="mailto:recruitment@jetstack.io">contact us</a> and apply.

+We have a flexible work policy and this role is for both candidates interested in working in our UK offices or remote.
+As part of our culture we strive to bring the whole team together a few times a year so our recruitment is focused in the UK & Europe.